Skip page header and navigation

 The Channel Tunnel links Britain to the European continent via LeShuttle trains (which take passengers in their cars) and Eurostar trains (which take passengers only), providing a greener alternative to flying.

 LeShuttle links Calais in France with Folkestone in England and provides a high degree of flexibility, in terms of when and where you travel.
-There are up to 4 departures an hour, and once you reach our side of the Channel Tunnel you can drive to your choice of Britain’s most popular destinations and attractions.
+There are up to four departures an hour, and once you reach our side of the Channel Tunnel you can drive to your choice of Britain’s most popular destinations and attractions.

 Eurostar trains link Paris, Lille and Calais in France; Brussels in Belgium; and Amsterdam and Rotterdam in the Netherlands directly via the Channel Tunnel with London and South East England.

 • LeShuttle run services between Calais and Folkestone up to four times an hour, seven days a week.
 The journey takes just 35 minutes.
-On one fare you can travel with up to 9 people, and even your pets.
+On one fare you can travel with up to nine people, and even your pets.
 From Folkestone, the drive to London is approximately 2 hours and 30 minutes.

 Find out more about LeShuttle live departures and journey information.